janetschel/advent-of-go-2020/README.md

 Please no Intcode.....

 ## Usage for fetch utils
+Keep in mind that these fetch utils **do not** request the input **again** if the input-file already exists.
+It will just use the existing file without making any HTTP requests, so we don't spam the API of https://adventofcode.com/

+If you **want to make** another request to AOC in order to refresh your input file (for whatever reason you want to do so), you need to delete the already existing puzzle-input.txt file so the fetch-utils make a new request.

 ### Setup
 In order for the fetch utils to work properly:
 - create a folder /secrets in the src/advent-of-go-2020